 Standards & Interoperability

-The Archiver generates metadata aligned to established archival and digital preservation standards, and exports in formats compatible with the systems you already use.
+Archivers.ai generates draft metadata aligned to established archival, museum, and digital preservation standards, and exports in the formats your downstream systems already use.
+We don’t ask you to migrate off your repository or CMS — we sit in front of it.

 Archival Description